Westminster Cultural Council

 Application Information

-The Westminster Cultural Council receives public funding to provide grants for the people of Westminster.
-Funding to support the arts, humanities, interpretive sciences, visual arts, performing arts, and historians.
-We also support community, business and civic groups, social service organizations, schools, youth and senior associations.
+The Westminster Cultural Council receives public funding to provide cultural grants for the people of Westminster.
+Funding is to support the arts, humanities, interpretive sciences, visual arts, performing arts, and historians.
+We also support community, business and civic groups, social service organizations, schools, and youth/senior associations.

-4. The goal of the Westminster Cultural Council is to fund diverse programs for a variety of audiences/participants.
+3. The goal of the Westminster Cultural Council is to fund diverse programs for a variety of audiences and participants.

 How Grant Recipients Are Paid